Cambodian mat: History

 Mats have been woven in Cambodia since Angkorian times, as evidenced by carvings on the bas-relief of Angkor Wat.

 When the French missionary Charles-Émile Bouillevaux, after being the first Frenchmen to discover Angkor Wat, traveled to the Eastern bank of the Mekong and encountered the Bunong people, he considered it an honour to be invited to sit on a Cambodian mat.

 During his exploration trip in the 1880s, the French anthropologist Edouard Maurel acknowledged that there was something unique to the Cambodian mat, which he took as evidence of the luxury of the once flourishing Khmer civilization:

 Auguste Pavie during his exploration of Cambodia, noticed that the King of Cambodia himself could sit on this type of Cambodian mat.

-At the end of the XIXth century, the Cambodian mat was seen as the model for all the straw mats across Asia.
+At the end of the 19th century, the Cambodian mat was seen as the model for all the straw mats across Asia.
 Thus, French explorers in Vietnam refer to these straw mats as "Cambodian mats" while explorers in Yunnan described the beads of Chinese peasants as made of three planks on wooden trestles covered with rice straw and a Cambodian mat on top.

 The French protectorate of Cambodia promoted the export of Cambodian mats.
 The Cambodian mat was promoted as "a fine and neat article" which attracted the attention of Japanese merchants at the Hanoi Exhibition in 1903; it was often sold in Saigon stuffed with kapok.
 Rather than Picot camp beds which were heavy and difficult to carry around in Indochina, the French colonialists recommended the use of Cambodian mats when travelling in French Indochina.

 Unfortunately, woven plant mats have been largely supplanted by colored plastics mats imported from Thailand and Vietnam since 1981.

 Since the beginning of the 21st century, weavers have learned how to dye and design patterns such as lanterns, pineapple eyes, grids, and strings.

-In 2017, the French Cultural Center in Cambodia organized a itinerant exhibition called Mats and Table towels (Nattes et Nappes) which saw table cloths and sitting mats as two distinctive elements of France and Cambodia respectively.
+In 2017, the French Cultural Center in Cambodia organized an itinerant exhibition called Mats and Table towels (Nattes et Nappes) which saw table cloths and sitting mats as two distinctive elements of France and Cambodia respectively.